rydmike/flex_color_picker/README.md

 }
 ```

 Add the `ColorPicker` to the build method, could for example be in a `ListView` or `Column`.
 Give it the defined starting color, a `heading` and `subHeading`, plus the required `onColorChanged` callback function.
-Use the color from the callback in a `setState()` to modify the `screenPickerColor` to the color value returned by the callback.
+Use the color from the callback in a `setState()` to modify the `screenPickerColor` to the color  returned by the callback.
 The callback in the ColorPicker is called whenever you select a new color in the `ColorPicker`.

 ```dart
 ColorPicker(